OUT OF THIS DARKNESS

 Let’s get serious for a moment.

-Kaleb had some gripes with the original OOTW plot… I know, there’s always one!
+Kaleb had some gripes with the original OOTW plot… I know, I know but there’s always one so it may as well be him!
+Let’s look at Kaleb’s gripes and see how they drove him to create OOTD…

-Gripe 1: Kaleb found the OOTW plot to feel more like a magic trick and as he only performs mentalism, this drove him doolally enough to want to change that.
+Gripe 1: Kaleb found the OOTW plot to feel more like a magic trick and because he only performs mentalism, this drove him doolally enough to want to change that.

 Gripe 2: Kaleb didn’t enjoy watching a spectator dealing out 52 cards.
 I’ve got to say I’m in total agreement with him so far.

-Gripe 3: This was the big’un that he really disliked, he really didn’t like switching the red and black markers out halfway through the dealing process.
+Gripe 3: This was the big’un that he really disliked, he really didn’t like switching the red and black m**kers out halfway through the dealing process.

 Every card dealt feels instinctive, it’s as if they’re reaching into the unknown and pulling order from chaos.